 Anyone with a CCJ on their credit file may find it difficult to get credit, and this could mean struggling to get a mortgage, loan, credit card, or even potentially a contract for a mobile phone.
 In certain circumstances, it could even have worse consequences - for people in some lines of work, it could result in job loss.

-With this in mind, it isn't surprising that so many people wonder how to remove a CCJ from their credit file.
+With this in mind, it isn't surprising that so many people wonder how to remove a CCJ from their credit file and inquire about how long a CCJ lasts.
 The good news is that it is possible to have CCJs removed from your credit report.

 Here, we give you some helpful advice about the three ways to remove a CCJ from your credit record.